-As you know, our ocean and coastal communities and ecosystems are experiencing increasing pressure from population growth, pollution, invasive species, depleted fisheries, and climate change.
+Our ocean and coastal communities and ecosystems are experiencing increasing pressure from population growth, pollution, invasive species, depleted fisheries, and climate change.
 It is only through a coordinated vision and implementation plan that we can successfully tackle the challenges facing our oceans.
-Therefore, my comments to you address:
+Therefore, the OPC's recommendations to the Ocean Policy Task Force address: